leomenar/LAMRHI-SIL-UNA/content/impact/_index.md

 ---
 title: Publications

-type: landing

-sections:
-  - block: people
-    content:
-      title: Meet the Team
-      text: |-
-        We have published >70 reseacrh articles in peer-reviewed journals.
+subtitle: We have published >70 reseacrh articles in peer-reviewed journals.
 Here, a small subset is presented.
 For an up to date list, please check the Google Scholar profile of the PIs.

-  - block: publications
-    id: section-1
 view: citation

 # Optional banner image (relative to `assets/media/` folder).
 banner:
   caption: ''
   image: ''
 ---